jeffreybergier/Blog-Getting-Started-with-Vision/README.md

     }
 ```

-In the completion handler, there are 3 things we need to do.
-We need to check that the observation object is the correct kind of observation.
-We need to replace the `lastObservation` property with the new observation.
-That way its ready next time the camera has a new frame for us.
-Lastly, we need to update the UI to draw the Highlight view around the new observation.
+In the completion handler, there are 3 things we need to do:

+   1. Check that the observation object is the correct kind of observation.
+   1. Replace the `lastObservation` property with the new observation.
+      - That way its ready next time the camera has a new frame for us.
+   1. Update the UI to draw the Highlight view around the new observation.
 This way the user can see the tracking as it happens.

 Below, is the guard statement that allows us to check we have the correct observation type and store it in our property for next time.